matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Support for Confluent Schema Registry.
 Source connectors for various database.
 Postgres source connector 'io.debezium.connector.postgresql.PostgresConnector'.

-161) DDD Strategic Design & Common Patterns? // here
+161) DDD Strategic Design & Common Patterns?
 Answer:
 a) Customer / Supplier Pattern: Supplier is upstream and consumer is downstream.
 For example uses the model of the order process.
 However, payment defines requirements for the order Process.
 b) Conformist Pattern: Bounded context simply uses a domain model for another bounded context.
 c) The anti-corruption layer: Bounded context does not directly use the domain model of the other bounded context.
 d) The Separate Way Pattern: Bounded Contexts are not related at the software level although a relation would be conceivable.
-e) The Shared Kernel Pattern: Describes a common core that is shared by multiple bounded contexts, Microservices anti-pattern.
+e) The Shared Kernel Pattern: Describes a common core that is shared by multiple bounded contexts, Microservices antipattern.
 f) The Open Host Service Pattern: Bounded context offers a generic interface with several services, Frequently found at public APIs on the internet.
 g) The publishing language model: Is a domain model accessible by all bounded contexts.
 For example standard format like